A solopreneur running a small business and building a brand name for it.

 Use free and low-cost tools to spread your message

 Numerous apps and websites help small businesses appear professional without incurring significant expenses.
-You can make videos, design graphics, schedule posts, and send emails without needing expensive software or marketing agencies.
+You can make videos, design graphics, schedule posts, and optimize your content without needing expensive software or marketing agencies.

 These tools make it easier to test new ideas, grow your audience, and keep your brand active online.
 Being consistent with your message and visuals helps people remember who you are and what you stand for.